aIv4ro/eslint-disable/README.md

 ## Known Issues

-- not working with `.eslintrc.js` files
+- I have experimented some issues with js extension if type module is enabled in the `package.json` file.

 ## Release Notes